Solo female travel in Mexico: Is it safe? Traveling to Mexico alone is not the most common travel choice.

 Time and again, Merida is referred to as being one of the safest cities in Mexico.
 You will find a relatively large ex-pat community here, including many solo females, who will tell you that they feel extremely comfortable in Merida at all hours of the day and night.

 Merida deserves a few days of exploration in itself.
-It is also a good jump-off point for wider exploration of the Yucatan.
+It is also a good jump-off point for a wider Yucatan itinerary.

 From here, you can take day trips from Merida out to the gorgeous Yucatan beaches of Progreso, the fascinating Mayan ruins of Uxmal, Chichen Itza, Ek Balam, and Mayapan, and the gorgeous yellow city of Izamal.
 You can also travel onwards towards Campeche.